margaretmf/margaretmf.github.io/creativewriting.md

 It's the heart that sees me for who I am that brings me to the truth I wake up to your heart warming each day over the things you love

+Love is the glue that leads your heart to hold tight to mine

 From the early morning to the end of the day
 I want you to know that you will be just fine
 I know you're the one to hold me tight and carry me through